cloudcheflabs/chango-private-docs/docs/user-guide/maintain-iceberg.md

 `Chango Spark Thrift Server` exposes JDBC/Thrift interface to which clients can send spark sql queries through JDBC/Thrift.

 All the incoming queries in `Chango Spark SQL Runner` and `Chango Spark Thrift Server` will be checked by `Chango Authorizer` if the queries is allowed to be run.
-This access control provided by Chango is RBAC with fained-grained access control like catalog, schema and table level to Iceberg.
+This access control provided by Chango is RBAC with fain-grained access control like catalog, schema and table level to Iceberg.

 Take a note that `Chango Spark SQL Runner` and `Chango Thrift Server` will connect to `Chango REST Catalog` as data catalog.